 A determination of liability is made when income is received by a parent living in the home who is not included in the assistance unit.
 The parent must be living with a minor caretaker under age 18 or be excluded from the case due to receipt of disability income.

-Example: Tonya is an unmarried 16 year old applying for TANF for herself and her child.
-She lives in Chicago with her parents, Bob and Sue, who are both employed, and her 2 younger brothers.
-Bob's gross salary is $1,000 per month and Sue's gross salary is $909 per month.
+Example: Tonya is an unmarried 16-year-old applying for TANF for herself and her child.
+She lives with her parents, Bob and Sue, who are both employed, and her 2 younger brothers.
+Bob's gross salary is $1,800 per month and Sue's gross salary is $909 per month.
 There is no other income, and no allowable self-employment deductions.

 Step 1: Determine the size of the parents' family unit, which includes the parents and other dependents besides the applicants.

 The family unit size is 4, including Bob and Sue and their 2 sons.
 Do not include Tonya and her child.

 Step 2: Determine the parents' total monthly net income by adding together the parents' gross income minus the Initial Employment Deduction (IED) for a family size of 4.

 Compute net monthly income: ($1,800 + $909 = $2,709) - $556= $2,153.

 Step 3: From the parents' net income, subtract 3 x's the payment level amount for a family size of 4.